 Arthritis means inflammation of the joints.
 Osteoarthritis is the most common form of arthritis.
-Degenerative wear and tear changes occur over years of use.
+Degenerative wear & tear changes occur over years of use.
 Damage to the cartilage results in the release of enzymes that destroy the collagen matrix.
-This results in pain, swelling, stiffness and restricted mobility.
+This results in pain, swelling, stiffness & restricted mobility.

 Naturopathic treatment of osteoarthritis

 - Conduct a solinaceae challenge